graphql-mocks/graphql-mocks/packages/docs/docs/resolver/available-wrappers.md

 Selectively apply it using the `highlight` option with `embed` to pinpoint which Resolvers receive logging.
 When used with other wrappers it is recommended that the position be considered as outer wrappers won't include logging.

+## Relay Wrapper

+This wrapper is handy for being able a resolver's result and applying [relay pagination](https://relay.dev/graphql/connections.htm) to it.

+The documentation for the Relay Wrapper is covered in the [Relay Pagination Guide](/docs/guides/relay-pagination).

 ## Spy Wrapper

 Package: `graphql-mocks`